AbbasSavvy/PriceSenseAI/README.md

 ---

+## Security

+**Prompt Injection Protection**

+The Additional Context field sanitizes user input before it reaches the LLM:
+- Input is truncated to 300 characters.
+- Common injection patterns are stripped (`ignore all previous instructions`, `act as`, `from now on`, Llama-specific tokens `[INST]`, `<<SYS>>` etc.).
+- The prompt explicitly instructs the LLM to treat the field as plain retailer notes only.

+---

 ## Architecture Note

 The API key is injected via Vercel environment variables and never committed to the repo.
 For production use, all LLM calls should be proxied through a backend API rather than called directly from the frontend.